MichelML/frontend-nanodegree-websiteoptimization/README.md

   * [PicResize](http://www.picresize.com/) was used to resize images size
 4. Minifying JavaScript files
 5. Minifying index.html
+6. Adding async tag to JavaScript files integrated in index.html

 ## Part 2 - Optimize Frames Per Second in pizza.html
 Steps taken to obtain 1) a rendering of 60 fps when scrolling, and 2) an operation duration of under 5ms when resizing the pizzas: